“Breathing Freely Without A Care. Now You’ve Entered The Genius Lair.”

 When my drug use became out of

-control and whatever money I could earn I was blowing them in cocaine I resorted
+control and whatever money I could earn I was blowing it on cocaine I resorted

 The psychiatric institutions were a

 necessity for me and a sanctuary.
-I was broke, hungry with nowhere to live so I
+I was broke, hungry with nowhere to live, sleeping behind dumpsters etc; so I

 would just turn up and submit myself in order to save myself from jail and the